Investment Frequently Asked QuestionsApr 06, 2020

 Will you do socially responsible investing for me?

 Yes of course.
-There are several mutual fund companies that screen their underlying investments for various social and/or religious criteria. by various
+There are several mutual fund companies that screen their underlying investments by various social and/or religious criteria.

 How much do I need to retire?